 WRTC2014 will be a Field Day style competition.
 Equipment that will be installed by the organizers at each site:

-- *42-foot tower with an antenna rotator and control unit.
+- 40-foot (approx 12m) tower with an antenna rotator and control unit.

-Peak power monitors act on forward power only, which is greater than transmitted power when SWR > 1.
-In order to transmit 100 W to a mismatched antenna, an external tuner may be needed to bring the SWR down, thus avoiding premature triggering of the power monitor.
+The power monitor acts on forward power only, which may be greater than the actual transmitted power when the SWR > 1:1.
+In order to transmit 100 Watts to an antenna off the resonant frequency, an external tuner may be used to bring the SWR down and avoid premature triggering of the power monitor.